mohamadir/matrixAppFb/README.md

-# Matrix exam facebook login app with react native
+# Facebook login app with react native
  This is simple app you can sign in with facebook and see your profile details .

 ## Installation